alifakbxr/alifakbxr/README.md

 ### 👨‍💻 About Me

-I am an experienced **Full-stack Developer** based in **Jakarta, Indonesia**.
+I am an experienced **Full-stack Developer** based in **Deli Serdang, Indonesia**.
 I specialize in building modern, scalable web applications and crafting intuitive user experiences.
 My passion lies in solving complex problems using technology, ranging from enterprise ERP systems to educational platforms with AI integration.

 - 🔭 I’m currently working on open source projects and expansive web applications.
 - 🌱 I’m constantly learning new technologies in the **React** and **AI** ecosystem.